kanisanne/devtools_map/README.md

 first open browser developer tools

-fullscreen-map can be pasted in the console of the developer tools
+fullscreen_map can be pasted in the console of the developer tools

 delete lines to identify basemap and line layers: